 Also known as the ‘leafless rush’ or ‘giant rush’, the Juncus pallidus is a commonly-found lowland plant.
 Robust and easily-grown, the Juncus pallidus can sometimes be viewed as somewhat of a pest plant by farmers, as they tend to grow in pasture lands.
 These plants love damp, swampy ground, and will add an attractive texture to your lifestyle block.

 Plants for Exposed/Windy Sites

 Many plants can’t survive strong winds in exposed sites, so be sure to select plants that enjoy a fresh breeze!
-There are many to choose from: here are Alter-Native’s top picks.
+There are many to choose from: here the expert’s top picks.

 Manuka – Leptospermum scoparium

 The humble Manuka is without a doubt one of our favourite plants.
 This hardy, drought- and bog-resistant plant can live through pretty much anything you can throw at it!
 With twinkling white flowers to attract honeybees and wood that’s perfect for burning, these plants are ideal.
 A strong, wind-tolerant grower!

 While this plant does not enjoy having wet feet, it does enjoy a bit of wind through it’s hair, making it perfect for your wind-break hedging needs.
 Keep it pruned to shape, or let it grow wild; with it’s glossy green leaves, it’s a winner either way!

 Perfect for coastal areas and exposed sites, the Myoporum genus is a hardy and fast-growing plant.
 Growing to around 6 metres in height, it’s another ‘watch where you put it’ species, better off as a wind-break boundary than a house-side plant!

 Clay soils can make planting hard work – hard work to dig, hard work to plant, and hard work to replace all of the plants that don’t make it!
 Try choosing from one of these recommended plants to save yourself time, effort and money.